theromna12/Image-Upload-Widget/README.md

 # Image-Upload-Widget
-This is a project for test task from company Be Poland Think, Solve &amp; Execute

 /*
-Roman Petruchyk - Zadanie Front-end BePoland

 This project allows you to upload a photo, and read the following properties:
 - Photo's name and file extension